desktop/desktop/docs/process/releasing-updates.md

 We're using `.release` with a bang so that we don't have to wait for any current CI on the branch to finish.
 This might feel a little wrong, but it's OK since making the release itself will also run CI.

 If you're releasing a `production` update, release a `beta` update for the next version too, so that beta users are on the latest release.
+For example, if the version just released to production is `1.2.0` then the beta release should be `1.2.1-beta0`

 ### 4. Check for Completed Release